Mystshara/web-game-hosting-demo/README.md

 ## 🗂️ What's Included

+🗂️ What's Included
-- Sample `main.tf` showing Terraform layout for base VM provisioning
+✅ Sample `main.tf` showing Terraform layout for base VM provisioning
+✅ Safe, demo-ready Terraform module for Proxmox-based VM deployment
-- Safe Kubernetes manifest examples (`*.yaml`)
+🚧 Kubernetes manifest examples (*.yaml) — coming soon
-- Basic Ansible role structure (coming soon)
+🚧 Basic Ansible role structure — coming soon
-- Architecture diagram or screenshots (coming soon)
+🚧 Architecture diagram or screenshots — coming soon
-- This `README.md` for public visibility
+📖 This README.md for public visibility

 > 🔐 Full code and deployment logic remain private for now.
 This demo repo is designed to give technical recruiters or collaborators a breakdown of architecture and tooling used.